 Note: The Quran is from the Creator of the earth and the high heavens as well as the Most Gracious established on the throne to remind the reverent.
 God knows the secret, and there is no other god besides He who has the most beautiful names.

 - Have you noted the history of Moses?
 (20:9).
 When he saw a fire, he said to his family, “Stay here.
 I have seen a fire.
 Maybe I can bring something therefrom or find some guidance at the fire.”
 (20:10).
 When he came to it, he was called, “O, Moses (20:11).
 I am your Lord; take off your sandals.
 You are in the sacred valley of Tuwa (20:12).
 I have chosen you, so listen to what is being revealed (20:13).
-I am God; there is no other god beside Me.
-You shall worship Me, and observe the Contact Prayers (Salat) to remember Me (20:14).
-The Hour is surely coming; I will keep it almost hidden, for each soul must be paid for its works (20:15).
+Indeed Me, I am God; there is no other god beside I. So, you shall worship Me, and shall observe the Contact Prayers (Salat) for My remembrance (20:14).
+Indeed, the Hour is coming; I will almost hide it that each soul would be compensated with what it strives (20:15).
 Do not be diverted from it by those who do not believe in it – those who pursue their own opinions – lest you fall (20:16).

 - “What is in your right hand, O Moses?”
 (20:17).
 He said, “This is my staff.
 I lean on it, herd my sheep with it, and I use it for other purposes.”
 (20:18).
 He said, “Throw it down, O’ Moses.”
 (20:19).
 He threw it down, whereupon it turned into a moving serpent (20:20).
 He said, “Pick it up; do not be afraid.
 We will return it to its original state (20:21).
 And place your hand under your arm; it will come out white without a blemish; another proof (20:22).
 We thus show you some of our great signs.”(20:23).